 - Increase heat in saute pan to medium-high, and brown the meat in remaining bacon grease on all sides.

 - Remove the meat from the pan to a dish while you caramelize the onions in the same pan over low heat for 10-20 minutes.

 - When the onions are soft and slightly browned, stir in 1 TBSP tomato paste; cook for a minute and add the garlic, stirring, and cook for another minute.

 - Increase the heat to medium high and add the wine to the pan; stir and simmer for 5-10 minutes or until the liquid is reduced by half.

 - Add beef broth, garlic cloves, bay leaf and thyme; stir to combine.

 - Return meat to the pan along with carrots; cover and cook for 2.5 hours in a 300-degree oven until the meat is tender and almost falls apart when you insert a fork.
 Turn the meat twice during cooking time.

 - When the meat is done, remove it from the oven, plate it with the carrots, and cover with tin foil to keep warm.

 - Strain the remaining liquid into a fresh pan.
 (You can allow the fat to rise and skim it off if you desire.)
 Heat the liquid over medium heat and simmer for about 5 minutes, until it is reduced down to about a cup.

-- Pour the sauce over the meat and carrots, and serve with potatoes or rice or pasta!
+- Pour the sauce over the meat and carrots, sprinkle with reserved bacon and serve with potatoes or rice or pasta!